whitequark/cylinder/doc/DESIGN.md

 A graph element consists of the nested message and a list of blocks this message refers to.
 The entity creating the graph element is responsible for ensuring that the block list is consistent with the nested message.

-The block list is encrypted using the stateserver's public key.
+The block list is encrypted using the stateserver's public key and a random key pair.
+Essentially, the ciphertext is not authenticated.

+### Rationale

+The content of the whole block is authenticated using a Merkle tree enclosing the whole checkpoint, and the identity of the client composing the edge list is unimportant.
+However, using the client identity here would be disastrous: it would including the author of the each block in cleartext inside it.

 ### Storage format